-During the Ice Age, lions lived in Africa, Europe, Asia, and the North America.
+During the ice age, lions lived in Africa, Europe, Asia, and the North America.
 The American Lion of North America stood as tall of a human child and as long as a small car.
-The body was heavy as a loaded washing machine and dryer.
-American lions had long slender legs with retractable claws.
+The body was heavy as a loaded washing machine and dryer and American lions had long slender legs with retractable claws.
 Scientist do not know if the American lion had manes.
 Their large size with sharp teeth and claws would have made them a scary sight.

 Lange, Ian M. Ice Age Mammals of North America: A Guide to the Big, the Hairy, and the Bizarre.
 Missoula, Montana: Mountain Press Publishing Company, 2002.